ethereum/consensus-specs/specs/light_client/merkle_proofs.md

 # Merkle proof formats

-**NOTICE**: This document is a work-in-progress for researchers and implementers.
+**Notice**: This document is a work-in-progress for researchers and implementers.

 ## Table of Contents
 <!-- TOC -->